Annual Call for Proposals

 Project Duration:

 Multi-year proposals should address the entire duration of the project with a yearly breakdown of budget, timeline, and deliverables.
-Funds for these projects will be released on an annual basis subject to a performance review by the OAD.
-Annual reports will be requested for this purpose.
+Funds for selected projects will be released on an annual basis subject to a performance review by the OAD.
+Brief, annual reports will be requested for this purpose.

-From the experience of funding 180 projects (and reviewing more than 1000 proposals) since 2013, and with input from the regional offices around the world, the OAD has identified Flagship projects that encapsulate the idea of astronomy for development, and which have the potential for global roll-out.
+From the experience of funding over 200 projects (and reviewing more than 1000 proposals) since 2013, and with input from the regional offices around the world, the OAD has identified Flagship projects that encapsulate the idea of astronomy for development, and which have the potential for global roll-out.
 Therefore, these Flagships are included as Themes in the call for proposals.
-Other themes cover gaps or issues relating to current global challenges, such as the current COVID pandemic.

 The themes for this call are: